-10.Our Future Plans
+9. Our Future Plans

-Our future plans are detailed in the Integrated Risk Management Plan 2017-20, IRMP Supplement 2019/21, and Service Delivery Plan 2020-21.
-We will be focused on continuing to deliver an excellent service to the residents and businesses of Merseyside with fewer resources, making more efficient use of resources we have.
-The annual planning process for the Service Delivery Plan and Community Safety Plans begins in November, approved by Authority and published on 1st April.
+Our future plans are detailed in the Service Delivery Plan 2021-22, IRMP, Integrated Risk Management Plan 2021-24 and Service Delivery Plan 2021-22.
+We will be focused on continuing to deliver an excellent service to the residents and businesses of Merseyside with making more efficient use of the resources we have.
+The annual planning process for the Service Delivery Plan and Community Safety Plans begins in November each year, is approved by Authority in March and published on 1st April.

 As part of the 2019/20 Budget report the Chief Fire Officer, (CFO), received Members' support to increase the frontline firefighter response and protection establishment from 620 Full Time Equivalent (FTE) to 642 FTE, plus a new fire engineer post in protection, and an increase in the available fire appliances from 26 to 30.
 The Authority plans on maintaining the frontline firefighter Full Time Equivalent (FTE) at 642 whilst investing in the Capital Infrastructure of the Authority.
+We continue to deliver 2 Firefighter training courses a year to maintain meet this commitment.